An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 Every UBI proposal runs into the same political wall: why should a worker subsidize someone else’s idleness?
 In a single-currency system, this objection is legitimate.
 Money from UBI gives the recipient a claim on other people’s labor.

 Free Market Ecology dissolves this problem by separating resources from labor.
-Every person receives a daily allocation of RURs, their share of the Earth’s sustainable resource budget, funded by resource seigniorage: the carrying costs that producers pay on borrowed RURs, recycled through the Ecological Central Bank to government and distributed as a universal entitlement.
-This is not a tax on productive activity.
-It is the return on ecological credit, the same way central bank seigniorage funds government operations today.
+Every person receives a flow of RURs as their ownership share of the capped commons — the atmosphere, the aquifers, the fisheries, the resources every producer must buy their way into.
+It is not funded by taxing anyone, because it is not a transfer at all: it is the commons paying out each owner’s share of the physical resources the economy has to use.
+This is not a tax on productive activity, and it is not a claim on anyone’s labor.
 If a product is fully automated, produced entirely by robots with no human labor, its only cost is the resources consumed.
 The UBI recipient can acquire it by spending their RURs.
 No human worked to make it.
 No one’s labor is being commanded.

 Traditional money continues to function for human labor, creativity, and subjective value.
 If a product involves human effort, it has a price in money on top of its resource cost.
 The person living on resource UBI alone cannot hire a plumber, eat at a restaurant with a human chef, or buy handmade furniture without earning money through their own contribution.
 The worker’s fairness intuition is respected because nobody commands their labor without reciprocating.
 As I discuss in Simplified Consumption in Free Market Ecology, the complexity of managing a multi-resource budget can be handled through resource exchanges, AI assistants, and all-inclusive service providers.